coldbox-elixir/coldbox-elixir-typescript/README.md

 - **output**(optional): Where to place the output file.
 Default: `includes/js/`
 - **baseDir,**(optional): Where to search your ts files.
 Default: `null`
 - **options** (optional): Options to forward to the `gulp-typescript` used for compiling.
 All options under https://github.com/ivogabe/gulp-typescript#options

+## Contributions and Bugs

+Project tracking for this project can be found at the [Ortus Solutions Jira](https://ortussolutions.atlassian.net/projects/ELIXIR/summary).
+Please log all bugs, improvements, and features there.

+Pull requests are welcome and encouraged.
+Please [check on the Jira page](https://ortussolutions.atlassian.net/projects/ELIXIR/issues/?filter=allissues) before starting any large amount of work so your time isn't wasted.

+Brad Wood (@bdw429s) has a [great guide on submitting pull requests.](https://www.ortussolutions.com/blog/submit-your-first-pull-request-to-an-open-source-project)  If you are unsure where to go, in need of help, or have a question, come ask in the #box-products channel on the [CFML Slack](http://cfml-slack.herokuapp.com/).